Exploring horror cinema

 What will we cover?

-• The horror film and the concept of genre
+• The horror film and genre

-• Themes and concepts in horror cinema (e.g., gender and 'the return of the repressed')
+• Themes and concepts in horror cinema

-• Critical accounts of horror cinema - but also popular responses, and the concept of horror audiences
+• Critical accounts of horror cinema

 • Key films and filmmakers in horror cinema

-• Film style and the horror film
+• Film style and horror cinema

-• 'Remakes' and series/franchise horror cinema.
+• Remakes and series/franchise horror cinema.

 What will I achieve?